stefandrissen/SAM-MOD-player/README.md

 Once these have been selected, the burst player code is generated.

-The disk (sam or dos format) is then scanned for possible mod files, the drive can be changed or rescanned.
+The disk (or mass storage device) is then scanned for mod files, the drive can be changed or rescanned.
+Mass storage device records can be selected with cursor left or right, when holding shift the selection jumps 10 records, when holding symbol the selecting jumps 50 records.

 When a file is selected, it is loaded and the "demo" starts.

 ### burstplayer